 Paul is the director of a small company.
 He has profits of £20,000 (before corporation tax) and wants to know whether to extract them by way of a salary or a dividend.
 It is assumed that he has already received a small salary equal to his personal allowance.

-He has a small number of employees and has utilised the NIC employment allowance in respect of employer’s NIC payable in respect of earnings paid to his employees.
+He has a small number of employees and has utilised the NIC employment allowance in respect of employer’s NIC payable on earnings paid to his employees.

 Via salary